pds-data-dictionaries/ldd-img/docs/source/user/user-guide.md

 [Voyager Documentation](https://pds-imaging.jpl.nasa.gov/archive/archive/vgr/pdart/r1/wenkert_pdart16_vgr_rav1ciun/document/RAV1CIUN_SIS_Labels_sort_pds.html)

-Look for entries under Description that say "For Mars 2020" or "For InSight" or "For Voyager”.
+Look for entries under Description that say "For Mars 2020" or "For InSight" or "For Voyager".
 This is a mechanism currently being standardized for describing the mission-specific nuances of attribute definitions (not just for IMG).
 As of this writing, the mechanism to store these nuances is still in flux, but it should be nailed down soon (talk to the IMG stewards if you want to add more).